luciusmagn/lambdas-and-logos/book.typ

 #outline()

 = Preface
-This book is for the junior or intermediate programmer, and to any other interested party.
+This book is for the junior or intermediate programmer, and for any other interested party.
 To be more specific, you will gain the most from this book if you fall into one or more of the following categories: